Shrey0610/My-First-Contribution/README.md

 # LeerMeester 🧑🏻‍🎓👩🏻‍🎓

 LeerMeester is an interactive learning platform that harnesses the power of Generative AI to personalize education for every student.
-Everyone who is willing to upgrade their skills are welcomed here.
+<br /> Everyone who is willing to upgrade their skills are welcomed here.
-Let's start from a modern plateform to learn how to be regular!

 ### There are plenty of educational websites out there, but only few are modern-ai based and even among them a handful of them can provide sufficient resources/services to help out students...